← Back to App

 Which compacts does TeleVerify support?

-TeleVerify recognizes and screens the following interstate compacts:
+TeleVerify recognizes and screens all 11 currently-operating interstate compacts:

 A check said COMPLIANT_VIA_COMPACT — what does that mean exactly?